 Federal and state governments may also seek to prohibit, restrict, or otherwise condition the procurement or use of products or components used in autonomous vehicles that are manufactured outside or by companies domiciled outside the United States.
-For example, on January 31, 2024, the U.S. Department of Defense identified Hesai Technology Co., Ltd. (Hesai), a lidar manufacturer based in China, as a Chinese Military Company in accordance with Section 1260H of the National Defense Authorization Act for Fiscal Year 2021, which will prohibit the Defense Department from contracting with Hesai in the future.
-Legislation has also been introduced in some U.S. states that proposes to prohibit and/or condition the use of Chinese-origin lidar in autonomous vehicles.
-Any prohibitions, restrictions, or conditions on our ability to procure or use such products or components could materially and adversely affect our technology, operating plans, and commercialization timelines.
+For example, on January 31, 2024, and again on October 21, 2024, the U.S. Department of Defense identified Hesai Technology Co., Ltd. (Hesai), a lidar manufacturer based in China, as a Chinese Military Company in accordance with Section 1260H of the National Defense Authorization Act for Fiscal Year 2021, which will prohibit the Defense Department from contracting with Hesai in the future.
+Additionally, the U.S. Department of Commerce's Bureau of Industry and Security (BIS) recently issued a final rule imposing controls on transactions involving certain information and communications technology and services that are designed, developed, manufactured, or supplied by persons owned by, controlled by, or subject to the jurisdiction or direction of certain enumerated foreign adversaries (including China and Russia) and that are integral to passenger connected vehicles under 10,001 pounds.
+BIS noted in its announcement of the final rule that it intends to pursue a similar rulemaking to address trucks and buses in the near future, but provided no additional information on this effort or its anticipated timeline.

+Legislation has also been introduced in some U.S. states that proposed to prohibit and/or condition the use of Chinese-origin lidar in autonomous vehicles.
+Enactment of any prohibitions, restrictions, or conditions on our ability to procure or use such products or components could materially and adversely affect our technology, operating plans, and commercialization timelines.